MAQuesada/Google-Workspace-Agent/publication/publication-module3.md

 ## Observability & Resilience ⚙️

 In traditional systems, logs are often enough to trace what went wrong: you have a record of inputs, outputs, and error stacks.
 But in **agentic systems**, this level of visibility is no longer sufficient.
-It’s not just about knowing *that* a request failed — we need to understand *how* the agent reasoned step by step, what prompts were generated, which tools were invoked, how the state evolved, and where things started to drift off course.
+It’s not just about knowing *that* a request failed, we need to understand *how* the agent reasoned step by step, what prompts were generated, which tools were invoked, how the state evolved, and where things started to drift off course.

 For this reason, we integrated **LangSmith**, which offers a seamless fit with the **LangGraph** and **LangChain** ecosystem.
 Beyond its tight integration, LangSmith provides a **web-based interface** that makes the inner workings of the agent transparent: